rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

 - Rewrite all secrets.
 This process will re-encrypt all the secrets with the new key.
 - Update configuration to remove old key and restart kube-apiserver

 >>**Note:** For a cluster with encryption enabled, disabling the encryption and re-enabling it again is equivalent to the rotation process.
 In other words, RKE will not reuse old keys if encryption was disabled and enabled again, instead, it will generate new keys every time.

 ### Custom At-Rest Data Encryption Configuration
-With managed configuration, RKE provides they user with a very simple way to enable and disable encryption with minimal interaction and configuration.
+With managed configuration, RKE provides the user with a very simple way to enable and disable encryption with minimal interaction and configuration.
 However, it doesn't allow for any customization to the configuration.

-With Custom Encryption Configuration, RKE allows the user to provide their own configuration and manage it own their own.
-RKE will only help the user deploy the configuration and rewrite the secrets if needed.
-It's the user responsibility to make sure their confirmation is valid.
+With Custom Encryption Configuration, RKE allows the user to provide their own configuration.
+Although RKE will help the user to deploy the configuration and rewrite the secrets if needed, it doesn't provide a configuration validation on user's behalf.
+It's the user responsibility to make sure their configuration is valid.

 >>**Note:** Using invalid Encryption Provider Configuration could cause several issues with your cluster ranging from crashing Kube API service to completely losing access to encrypted data.

-An ideal use case for Custom Configuration would be enabling an external Key Management System like [Amazon KMS](https://aws.amazon.com/kms/).
+An example for Custom Configuration would be enabling an external Key Management System like [Amazon KMS](https://aws.amazon.com/kms/).
 An example of the configuration AWS KMS would look like this:
 ```yaml

 services: